rahul-quabyt/Password_Generator/demo.md

 ### Running the Backend
 After setting up your local.settings.json, simply run the solution file (CompactAccounting.MirrorReco.Services.sln) in Visual Studio to start the backend service.

+---

+This will have your project up and running